yunjin08/yunjin08/README.md

 <h3 align="center">A passionate full stack developer from University of the Philippines Cebu</h3>
 <img align="right" alt="coding" width="400" src="https://camo.githubusercontent.com/cae12fddd9d6982901d82580bdf321d81fb299141098ca1c2d4891870827bf17/68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f6d61782f313336302f302a37513379765349765f7430696f4a2d5a2e676966">

-- 🔭 I’m currently working at **Scalema as a Part-timer and Previously a full timer on a Bitwork Solutions**
+- 🔭 I’m currently working at **Scalema as a Part-timer and also Tranches as a full timer on a Tranches**

-- 🔭 I'm currently developing an app powered by GPT4 using Langchain
+- 🔭 I'm currently developing a mobile application using Django and React Native Expo

-- 🌱 I’m currently learning **AI and Langchain**
+- 🌱 I’m currently learning **AI and Cloud Infrastructure*

 - 👨‍💻 All of my projects are available at [https://jed-edison.com](https://jed-edison.com)